UCI women's road world rankings: Number one ranked riders and nations

 The following is a list of riders who and nations which have achieved the number one position:

 Teams

 A ranking for teams was also previously provided on a rolling basis, but was replaced with an annual ranking for the 2021 season.

 Year-End Rankings

+The following is a list of top ranked elite riders, team and nation at the end of each season:

 Points

 Points can be earned during stage races and one-day races during year.
 It depends upon the category of the race how many points could be earned.
 There are several categories, related to their importance.